cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 .. rubric:: Upgrading CDH 5.3 to 5.4

 **Background:** CDH 5.3 ships with HBase 0.98 while CDH 5.4 ships with HBase 1.0.
-We support CDH 5.4 as of CDAP 3.1.0.
-Before upgrading from CDH 5.3 to CDH 5.4, upgrade CDAP to version 3.1.0 or later, following the normal upgrade procedure.
+We support CDH 5.4 as of CDAP 3.1.0 - however, upgrading the underlying CDH version is only supported since CDAP 3.2.0.
+Therefore, before upgrading from CDH 5.3 to CDH 5.4, upgrade CDAP to version 3.2.0 or greater, following the normal upgrade procedure.
 Start CDAP at least once to make sure it works properly, before you upgrade to CDH 5.4.

 **It is important to perform these steps as described, otherwise the coprocessors may not